dhawal-pandya/aeonis/PLAN.md

 ### Task 5.4: Code Impact and Optimization Analysis
 -   **Status**: ⏳ `TODO`
 -   **Description**: Build the capabilities to answer questions about code structure and optimization.
 This will involve analyzing code complexity, dependency graphs, and comparing trace data across different code versions to provide optimization suggestions.

+---
+## Architectural Decisions

+This section serves as a log of significant architectural choices and their justifications.

+1.  **Initial Ingestion Protocol: `HTTP/JSON` over `gRPC`**
+    *   **Decision Date**: 2025-06-28
+    *   **Context**: We need a protocol for the tracer SDKs to send data to the server.
+The primary candidates were RESTful HTTP/JSON and gRPC/Protobuf.
+    *   **Decision**: We will start with HTTP/JSON.
+    *   **Justification**:
+        *   **Simplicity & Universality**: Every language has excellent, mature support for HTTP/JSON, making it the lowest-friction way to build our first set of diverse SDKs (Principle #1).
+        *   **Debuggability**: The text-based nature of JSON is easy to inspect and debug during initial development.
+        *   **Extensibility**: The SDKs will be designed with an `Exporter` interface.
+This allows us to add a `gRPCExporter` in the future without changing the core tracer logic, mitigating the performance trade-offs at scale (Principle #2 & #5).